DC Retroactive: Publication history

 The one-shots featured different characters with a nostalgic version of their most representative decades.
 DC brought back some of the most relevant creative teams in the history of its main characters.
 Dennis O'Neil wrote Batman during the 1970s, as well as working with artist Mike Grell on the mid-1970s version of Green Lantern.

-The Retroactive line also brought back writers and artists had not worked for DC for many years; some of whom had retired from comics, such as Rich Buckler, who drew one Wonder Woman story.
+The Retroactive line also brought back writers and artists who had not worked for DC for many years; some of whom had retired from comics, such as Rich Buckler, who drew one Wonder Woman story.
 Mike W. Barr, Cary Bates, Norm Breyfogle, Gerry Conway, Tom Mandrake, and Len Wein worked on the characters which they were associated with in the past.

 Each comic book was published in a 46-page format, split between 26 pages of new content, plus 20 pages of reprinted tales.

 Ben Abernathy, one of the editors of the project, stated: "It's the creators working on the characters that so many fans grew up reading.
 Readers have a real fondness and love for the material.
 And the opportunity to revisit that era, with the creators who made it great, is a welcome change from everything else going on in the industry these days".
 Abernathy also noted that "the mandate given was, basically, we wanted to tell a fun story that was set in the era, whether it be posed as a 'lost story', 'story they always wanted to tell' or maybe something connected to the reprint".

 On June 21, 2011, DC revealed the covers for the 1970s issues on The Source blog.